PLEASE NOTE: Job profile content may reflect pre-COVID-19 conditions.

 Health promoters may progress to work in managerial positions.

-They may also specialise in working with certain groups such as:
+They may work with certain groups or with topics such as:

 • family violence